yairchu/numpy-floats-bug/README.md

 # numpy bug goose-chase

-In this repo I try to bisect a bug in numpy, where the same calculation `res = vec * vec` performed again produces different results, and generally things don't make sense!
+In this repo I try to bisect a bug in numpy, where the same calculation `vec**2` performed again produces different results, and generally things don't make sense!

 Reproduced on Python 3.12.4 numpy=1.26.4 on macOS 14.4.1 M1 Pro.